 The word “stock” makes a lot of people cringe, and we don’t blame them.
 Stock media has a bad reputation for being cheesy, “dated”, and lacking in quality.
-But forget all that nonsense when it comes to music.
-It’s 2014 and licensing music for the web has come a long way!
+But forget all that nonsense when it comes to music, licensing music for the web has come a long way!
 Gone are the days of elevator music, gently wailing 80’s guitars, and sax melodies (sorry if that’s your thing).

 Now your explainer video / film project / web commercial / video blog can be polished off with an amazing track from artists who bust their butt to bring you something new and fresh on the regular.
 And the good news is, there are options for any budget and any project… from the small wedding photo slideshow, to the indie film trailer, you’ll be able to find a great tune to polish up your project!

 While there are dozens of sites out there, we tend to stick to a few key players depending on our budget, scope, and style of music.
 So let’s take a look at some of our favorite stock music sites when it comes to video for business:

 The Musicbed brings a voice to indie musicians, making their music accessible (and affordable!) to filmmakers, agencies, non-profits, and more.
 Their recently relaunched site makes it easier than ever to find the perfect track for any type of project.
 “The new Music Bed site is all about us getting out of the way and putting the music — and the musicians — front and center.” – Daniel McCarthy

 - You can search for songs based on unique characteristics such as “dubstep”, “gypsy”, “mysterious”, and “raw”.